Eligibility & Application

 Q: What happens after I apply?

 After being approved to be an Open Path Member Clinician, we will send you a username and password to set up your profile page.
-Once we send a client your way, he/she will get in touch with you to schedule the first therapy session.
+Once we send a client your way, they will get in touch with you to schedule the first therapy session.

 Q: What do you do with my professional information on my application?